wendesafari/case-study-analysis-latency/README.md

 ## Content

-An outline of the files structure, which details the R scripts and data, is:
+An outline of the file structure, which details the R scripts and data, is:

 1.- case_study_analysis.R

-The code in this script is used to analyze the simulated data that mimics the COVID-19 data described and analyzed in results of the proposed estimator in Figure 3 in the paper.
+The code in this script describe and analyze Section 4 of the paper.
 The script,

      + Loads all necessary libraries.
      + Sources function file.
 Check out the functions_definitions.R script to see all the functions called.